This post contains affiliate links.

 A floating balloon arch is a helium-filled arch that appears to float as if by magic.
 A floating balloon arch (String Of Pearl Arch), can be used anywhere a regular balloon arch can be used.
 They can be used to accent a doorway, a table, a dance floor, or anything else you want to accent.

-Steps To Making A Floating Balloon Arch – AKA String Of Pearl Arch
+How To Make A Floating Balloon Arch – How To Make A String Of Pearl Arch

 Tie the end of your fishing line to one of your balloon weights.

 The weight of your balloon weights and the weight of your fishing line will depend on where your finished arch will be.
-If your finished balloon arch will be outside you will need to use a higher weight for each.
+If your finished balloon arch is outside, you must use a heavier weight for each.

-Pro Tip: Wear an apron with pockets while balloon decorating, attach the first balloon weight to the end of the fishing line and then place the roll of fishing line in a pocket of your apron.
+Pro Tip: Wear an apron with pockets while balloon decorating, attach the first balloon weight to the end of the fishing line, and then place the roll of the fishing line in the pocket of your apron.
 This way you can add balloons without the roll unraveling while you are working.
 Slowly pull out as much fishing line as you need worry-free.
 You are welcome!

-This is an optional step but if you want your balloon creations to last more than a couple of hours, you are going to want to use this step.
+This is an optional step but if you want your balloon creations to last more than a couple of hours, you will want to use this step.

-Place the appropriate amount of Hi-Float (per the size of the balloon) in the belly of the balloon.
+Place the appropriate amount of Hi-Float (per the balloon’s size) in the balloon’s belly.
 Massage the Hi-Float into the balloon.

 Fill your first balloon with helium.
-I like to use the eyeball method of sizing when filling balloons for a floating balloon arch (String Of Pearl Arch).
-If you need more information about the eyeball method of balloon sizing, check out my post 3 Ways To Size A Balloon here.
+I like to use the eyeball sizing method when filling balloons for a floating balloon arch or String Of Pearl Arch.
+If you need more information about the eyeball method of balloon sizing, check out my post Best Way To Size A Balloon – Balloon Sizer.

 Attach the balloon to the fishing by tying the balloon around the fishing line you attached to the balloon weight in step 2.

-If you need some help on tying your balloon check out my post How To Tie A Balloon – Easy here.
+If you need help tying your balloon, check out my post How To Tie A Balloon.

-It can take some practice to master this skill but once you do your balloon creations will definitely benefit.
+It can take some practice to master this skill, but once you do, your balloon creations will benefit.

 Continue inflating balloons and attaching them to the finishing line.
 Use the distance from your elbow to your wrist to evenly space the balloons on the fishing line.